Ujjain: Ancient period

 In the 4th century BCE, the Mauryan emperor Chandragupta annexed Avanti to his empire.
 Mauryan founded the City of Ujjain.
 The edicts of his grandson Ashoka mention four provinces of the Mauryan empire, of which Ujjain was the capital of the Western province.
 During the reign of his father Bindusara, Ashoka served as the viceroy of Ujjain, which highlights the importance of the town.
 As the viceroy of Ujjain, Ashoka married Devi, the daughter of a merchant from Vedisagiri (Vidisha).
 According to the Sinhalese Buddhist tradition, their children, Mahendra and Sanghamitra, who preached Buddhism in modern Sri Lanka, were born in Ujjain.

 From the Mauryan period, Northern Black Polished Ware, copper coins, terracotta ring wells, and ivory seals with Brahmi text have been excavated at Ujjain.
 Ujjain emerged as an important commercial centre, partially because it lay on the trade route connecting north India to the Deccan, starting from Mathura.
 It also emerged as an important center for intellectual learning among Jain, Buddhist, and Hindu traditions.

 In the Post-Mauryan period, the Sungas and the Satavahanas ruled the city consecutively.
-The Satavahanas and the Ror Sakas, known as Western Satraps, contested for control of the city for a period.
-Following the end of the Satavahana dynasty, the Rors retained Ujjain from the second to the twelfth century C.E.

-After the Mauryans, Ujjain was controlled by a number of empires and dynasties, including local dynasties, the Shungas, the Western Satraps, the Satavahanas, and the Guptas.
+The Satavahanas and the Sakas, known as Western Satraps, contested for control of the city for a period.
+After the Mauryans, Ujjain was controlled by a number of empires and dynasties, including local dynasties, the Shungas, the Western Satraps, and the Satavahanas.

-Ujjain remained as an important city of the Guptas during the 4th and the 5th centuries.
-Kalidasa, the great Indian classical poet of the 5th century who lived in the times of the Gupta king Vikramaditya wrote his epic work Meghadūta in which he describes the richness of Ujjain and its people.
-In the 6th century CE the Chinese pilgrim Xuanzang visited India.
+Ujjain remained an important city during the Gupta rule in the 4th and the 5th centuries.
+Notable poet Kalidasa refers to Ujjain multiple times, and appears to have spent at least a part of his life in Ujjain.
+In his epic work Meghadūta, he describes the richness of Ujjain and its people.
+In the 7th century CE the Chinese pilgrim Xuanzang visited India.
 He describes the ruler of Avanti as a king who was generous to the poor and presented them with gifts.